LackOfMorals/lackofmorals.github.io/content/post/2026-05-14-experiences-with-claude-code.md

 What Claude Code did for me was to play to those two strengths.
 I could use my PM abilities to describe a problem with desired outcomes to Claude - the What - and then be able to read the code that was written - the How.

-This enabled me to effectively contribute code to the project something that would not have been possible - I wouldn't have even considered it as it would have slowed everyone down - before tooling like Claude Code existed.

-## Product Manager Engineers?
-Maybe.

-I have always thought that Product Managers understanding of Engineering is an essential part of their knowledge.
-It fits in our domain toolbag nestling alongside that for what our customers need, market conditions and the other tooling that we reach for on a regular basis as PMs.
-AI coding allows us to change that tool and how it could be used.

-I say could rather than should as we need to consider the latter carefully.
-Claude Code allows me to explore possibilities - I've used it to create a Go SDK for the Aura API to explore how Developers could use such a SDK in a Go like manner.
-Now I'm able to much better describe and define the Ask to Engineering.
-And that's where I'm drawing the line for PM Engineering.

-But hang on - didn't I just describe a project where I did cross that line - I pushed code, created PRs, merged into main and triggered releases.

 The code areas I touched were well within my comfort zone.
 And relatively minor.
-This made describing what was needed to Claude and then checking its code was faily straight forward.
-It needed only the slightest of oversight from my much more talented peers.
+I was able to effectively use Claude Code to describe what was needed and then check the produced.
+Only the slightest of oversight from my much more talented peers was required.
 Anything more would have slowed us down.

+## Product Manager Engineers?
+I have read this title before.
+There's chatter on this topic , AI enabling Engineers to be more like Product Managers and vice-a-versa.

+I have always thought Product Managers having an understanding of Engineering is part of knowledge base toolkit that PMs have.
+It sits comfortably alongside other tooling such as what our customers need, what our business needs, market conditions and many others.
+AI has the pontential to morph that Engineering PM tool and how it could be used.

+I say _could_ rather than _should_ as we need to consider the latter carefully.
+For me Claude Code and other AI tools allows discovery to go deeper and further than before and not just for classics such as customer pain points.
+I can now undertake prototyping with the goal of having better defined Asks for Engineering.
+As an example I recently contributed a Go SDK for the Aura API ( You can find that at [https://github.com/neo4j-contrib/aura-go-sdk](https://github.com/neo4j-contrib/aura-go-sdk) ) with the intention of exploring how Developers can use SDKs for Aura API and if they actually want to!

+Would I go beyond this?
+I think not.
+Coding is a hobby for me.
+Tools like Claude Code enable be to up-level to use writing code as another PM discovery mechanism method.

-And that experience convinced me that staying behind the line is the right place to be.
+And that - for me anyway -  is the right placing for Product Managers.